Fall 2025 Preliminary Conference Agenda

 Navigating the Dementia Care Landscape: Insights from CMMI GUIDE for ACO Success

-Chair: Jennifer Houlihan, Wake Health
+Chair: Jennifer Houlihan, Advocate Health

 The CMMI Guiding an Improved Dementia Experience (GUIDE) Model, launched in July 2024, offers a unique opportunity for ACOs to enhance dementia care, support caregivers, and drive value within the healthcare system.
 This session will provide a comprehensive look at the GUIDE program, drawing on experiences from both established and new participant tracks.
 We will delve into the critical aspects of program implementation, discussing key pain points encountered by participants and the valuable lessons learned in navigating this complex model.
 Furthermore, the presentation will illuminate how GUIDE programs can seamlessly interact with existing Accountable Care Organizations (ACOs), demonstrating their alignment with broader cost-saving initiatives and robust risk capture strategies.
 Finally, we will explore forward-thinking approaches and experiences in scaling dementia care beyond traditional Medicare, considering the implications for commercial and managed care populations.
 Attendees will gain actionable insights to optimize their participation in GUIDE, foster collaborative partnerships, and ultimately improve outcomes for individuals living with dementia and their caregivers.